Oman : Safety by City

 The current political situation in the Middle East is such that, at the moment, Oman has a higher degree of political tension in the state.

 Be wary of large gatherings and demonstrations.

 Even thought they are usually peaceful, those that occur near the United Arab Emirates border can turn violent and even have fatal consequences.

 Apart from these precaution measures, follow your common sense and your trip will go smoothly because unlike some of its neighbors, Oman is open towards visitors.

-- Visas - Most visitors to Oman must obtain a visa before travelling to Oman.
+Most visitors to Oman must obtain a visa before traveling to Oman.
 As a tourist, you can get a visa upon arrival at any land, sea or air entry port in the country.
-Your passport should be valid for a minimum period of 6 months from the date of entry into Oman. if you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.
+Your passport should be valid for a minimum period of 6 months from the date of entry into Oman. if you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.

-- Weather - The climate in Oman is very hot, with very big differences between maximum and minimum daily temperatures.
+The climate in Oman is very hot, with very big differences between maximum and minimum daily temperatures.
 Oman has very low annual rainfall, happening mostly between December and April.
-Temperatures can reach as high as 49 °C, which is why the best time to visit is between December and March, when the temperatures are mild and pleasant.
+Temperatures can reach as high as 49 °C, which is why the best time to visit is between December and March when the temperatures are mild and pleasant.
 Winters, typically, are mild in Oman.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Oman, since it covers not only costs of medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Oman, since it covers not only the costs of medical problems but also theft and loss of valuables.

 Oman Weather Averages (Temperatures)

 Average High/Low Temperature